scds/intro-python/introduction.md

 - Python 3.0 - December 2008
 - Python 3.11 (latest release at the time of writing) - October 2022

 It might be a surprise, but Python 2 is still used in some areas of work!
-Python 3 was the first version to stop supporting backwards compatibility, thus many companies decided to stick to Python 2 rather than adopt the new Python 3.
+Python 3 was the first version to stop supporting backwards compatibility, so many companies decided to stick to Python 2 rather than adopt the new Python 3.

 ### Applications of Python
 Python is used in many fields.
 Below is a list of just a few of them: